MackenzieWallBlog/vue-ghlog-template/code/Hello World.md

 Hello World. :)

 This website is an attempt at a fully in-the-cloud development stack.
 The FE code is on codepen, in a project that can be deployed.
 The intent is to put cloudflare in front of it for SSL cert and caching.
-The content is in github, it is a bit backawards to have the *content* be under version control, but not the page!
+The content is in github, it is a bit backwards to have the *content* be under version control, but not the page!
 I hope codepen offers github/bitbucket integration in the future.
 I lost some work because I opened an old tab that overrode work I had done since!

 This stack is fully in the cloud- no npm install, can edit the code as easy as the posts from anywhere.
 No databases to maintain.
 You can tell I thought of this project before the pandemic started, and I am stuck at home anyway!
 Oh well, it was fun to mess around.